 Today, Fresh trays are being produced at our Lurgan facility in Northern Ireland, in brand new premises purpose-built right next to the older part of the factory where egg packaging and cup carriers are being made.
 As the Fresh trays are in direct food contact, a separate factory hall with higher hygiene standards was built.
 The new unit has been audited for BRC Global Standards including a documented and verified hygiene program.
-In practice this means, for example, that in addition to protective safety clothing such as safety boots, eye protection and ear defenders, all employees wear disposable clean protective clothing such as hair nets, show covers and beard snood, and that there are limitations regarding visitors to the production premises.
+In practice this means, for example, that in addition to protective safety clothing such as safety boots, eye protection and ear defenders, all employees wear disposable clean protective clothing such as hair nets,

 Even though many of the original targets for the Fresh tray have been met, development work continues.
-The consortium has already delivered in industrial scale a food safe, GMO-free, 100% renewable and biodegradable ready meal tray that has a 50% lower CO_2 footprint than its traditional plastic alternative.
-However, the goal is an even higher 80% reduction in CO_2 footprint.
+The consortium has already delivered in industrial scale a food safe, GMO-free, 100% renewable and biodegradable ready meal tray that has a 50% lower CO2 footprint than its traditional plastic alternative.
+However, the goal is an even higher 80% reduction in CO2 footprint.